togdvrar-if-its-2019/assignment-2-paper-review-AgusPriyono/README.md

 - ”When the player has solved all riddles of a level, the number and difficulty of riddles is increased in the next level”
 -

-Terrain
-- Component for games, simulations, or movies (outdoor environtment)
-- Fully automatic or semi-automatic method

-Voxel Representation
-- Can create rich object like caves and overhangs

-PCG
-- PCG is a procedural system to create object like texture, geometry, or animation.
-- Need for eficient in process, effort, and time (cost effect)
-- Help designer to design

-Voxel-based approach
-- The presented method expands the concept of shape grammars to a volumetric space

-Research
-- Introduce voxel-based approach for generating overhangs and caves
-- Create ruleset implemented to voxel
-- Create surface using surface net algorithm
-- present timings and memory usage from our results for the generation of the voxel data using different rulesets plus the performance statistics of our GPU surface extraction algorithm.
-- Collaboration with Sony Interactive Entertainment Euro Research and Development
-- Using Phyreengine
-- Supported by Nvidia (Titan GPU)